Nuno felting

 Nuno felting is a fabric felting technique, by which various types of fibres (such as wool) are woven onto a sheer fabric (such as silk).
 Able to be created in different weights, Nuno felted fabric is suitable for creating a variety of types of garments.
 "Nuno" is derived from Japanese (布) and means cloth.

 History

-Nuno felting was developed by Polly Stirling, a fibre artist from New South Wales, Australia, around 1992, while also being explored on the other side of the globe by Maria Livesey (née Grant), an undergrad student of textiles at Gary's School of Art, Aberdeen, Scotland, around 1993.
+Nuno felting was developed by Polly Stirling, a fibre artist from New South Wales, Australia, around 1992, while also being explored on the other side of the globe by Maria Livesey (née Grant), an undergrad student of textiles at Garay's School of Art, Aberdeen, Scotland, around 1993.
 The name "Nuno" is derived from Japanese (布) and means cloth.